-The prevalence of prescription stimulant abuse comes only second to marijuana among college students who engage in illicit drug use.5
+The prevalence of nonmedical prescription stimulant abuse comes only second to marijuana among college students who engage in illicit drug use.5

 On average, acute withdrawal symptoms typically last between 1 and 2 weeks.